johnzech/geotiffer/README.md

 	If running the portable version:
 		1. Run print_layers.exe to confirm your map/maps have the layers you expect.
 Pass a file or a directory (if directory, all pdf files in the dir will be analyzed).
 			- print_layers.exe <file_or_directory>
-		3. Review config items in config file, geotiffer.cfg (or create your own config file).
+		2. Review config items in config file, geotiffer.cfg (or create your own config file).
 Most notable is a list of layers you want to include.
-		4. Run geotiffer.exe on a file or directory (works like print_layers.py) to produce geotiffs.
+		3. Run geotiffer.exe on a file or directory (works like print_layers.py) to produce geotiffs.
 			- geotiffer.exe <file_or_directory> <config_file_path>

+	To build/bundle portable version:
+		1. You'll need:
+			-py2exe
+		2. cd to geotiffer repo root directory
+		3. run the bundler (this must be run from the root directory of the repo - otherwise errors will occur)
+			- python .\bundle.py

-	To build/install portable version:
+	To "install" portable version:
-		TODO: write steps
+		1. unpack geotiffer.zip
+		2. use the exe files as needed (see above)
+		3. leave all dlls in the same directory as exe files
+		4. use on any windows computer (no install required)